Colección INTI-SNRD

 Licencia: https://creativecommons.org/licenses/by/4.0/

-Afiliaciones: Caligiuri, Lorena G. Universidad Nacional de La Plata.
+Afiliaciones: Caligiuri, L. G. Universidad Nacional de La Plata.
 Facultad de Ciencias Exactas (UNLP); Argentina

-Miranda, Jose C. Fundação Oswaldo Cruz; Brasil
+Miranda, J. C. Fundação Oswaldo Cruz; Brasil

-Pessoa, Felipe A. Fundação Oswaldo Cruz; Brasil
+Pessoa, F. A. Fundação Oswaldo Cruz; Brasil

 Resumen: Numerous protocols have been published for extracting DNA from phlebotomines.
 Nevertheless, their small size is generally an issue in terms of yield, efficiency, and purity, for large-scale individual sand fly DNA extractions when using traditional methods.
 Even though this can be circumvented with commercial kits, these are generally cost-prohibitive for developing countries.
 We encountered these limitations when analyzing field-collected Lutzomyia spp. by polymerase chain reaction (PCR) and, for this reason, we evaluated various modifications on a previously published protocol, the most significant of which was a different lysis buffer that contained Ca2+ (buffer TESCa).
 This ion protects proteinase K against autolysis, increases its thermal stability, and could have a regulatory function for its substrate-binding site.
 Individual sand fly DNA extraction success was confirmed by amplification reactions using internal control primers that amplify a fragment of the cacophony gene.
 To the best of our knowledge, this is the first time a lysis buffer containing Ca2+ has been reported for the extraction of DNA from sand flies.